Alternate juror speaks out about UWS nanny murder trial

-UPPER WEST SIDE, Manhattan (WABC) --Jury deliberations are underway in the trial of a nanny accused of killing two young children in her care.
+UPPER WEST SIDE, Manhattan (WABC) --Jury deliberations will resume Wednesday in the trial of a nanny accused of killing two young children in her care.

-At around 11:15 a.m. the judge gave final instructions to the six men and six women who for weeks have listened to gut-wrenching testimony, gruesome details of the murders of 6-year-old Lulu and 2-year-old Leo Krim.
+The judge gave final instructions to the six men and six women, who for weeks have listened to gut-wrenching testimony, gruesome details of the murders of 6-year-old Lulu and 2-year-old Leo Krim.

-Their former nanny is accused of stabbing the children the children on October 25, 2012.
+Their former nanny, 55-year-old Yoselyn Ortega, is accused of stabbing the children on October 25, 2012.

-Their mother, Marina Krim had just returned from swimming lessons with her 3-year-old daughter, only to find her son and daughter dead in the bathtub.
+Their mother, Marina Krim, had just returned from swimming lessons with her 3-year-old daughter to find them dead in the bathtub.

-Ortega's attorney maintains that the 55-year-old suffers from mental illness, severe depression, and that she lacks the capacity to form intent to kill.

-Prosecutors however say that she knew exactly what she was doing and carried out a well-planned attack.
+Ortega's attorney maintains she suffers from mental illness and severe depression, and that she lacks the capacity to form intent to kill.
+Prosecutors, however, say that she knew exactly what she was doing and carried out a well-planned attack.

-Alternate juror Chloe Beck said that in the beginning she did feel that Ortega was guilty, but now after hearing all of the testimony she doesn't know what to think.
+Alternate juror Chloe Beck said that in the beginning, she did feel that Ortega was guilty.
+But now, after hearing all of the testimony, she doesn't know what to think.

+"Throughout this whole case, I've been saying that Leo has my heart," she said.
+"I think it was from when they showed the vacation book, and you see him holding his dad's beer and you would just see the life.
+I would always say that he had such life, and you could just tell that he was this 'Gerber Baby' who had so much to live for and the juxtaposition of seeing him...he became so small."

-This entire experience, understandably, had a profound effect on these jurors.
+This entire experience, understandably, had a profound effect on the jurors.

+"Seeing a tooth brush covered in blood, there was a child's toothbrush," Beck said.
+"And it sticks with me.
+One of my relaxation things is taking a bath, and I haven't taken a bath since.
+I have not.
+I just, seeing knives freaks me out."

-Beck says that she'll never be the same.
+Beck said she'll never be the same.

 Kevin Krim was in court during the closing arguments on Monday.

 Beck feels the jury has a lot of work ahead of them to determine the verdict.
+But even though the alternates were dismissed and won't be deliberating, she feels like she has a lot of work to do herself.

+"I keep saying, now that this is over, I still have to get up and I have to go back to my life," she said.
+"What am I supposed to do with everything I just saw, just heard, just learned?
+And I don't have an answer."

 Ortega faces a possible sentence of life behind bars if convicted.